-You can increase T4 to T3 conversion by reducing inflammation, providing your body with both zinc and selenium and by taking certain nutrients.
+You can increase T4 to T3 conversion by reducing inflammation, providing your body with both zinc and selenium and taking certain nutrients.

 Nutrients like rosemary and guggul extract have been shown in studies to help naturally improve T4 to T3 conversion which may result in higher total T3 levels in people who take it.